mrzaxaryan/Position-Independent-Runtime/article.md

     This approach is not universal because it relies on compiler‑specific behavior and assumptions about stack layout.
 Compiler optimizations may modify or eliminate stack variables, breaking the intended execution.
 In addition, manually embedding constants and strings increases shellcode size, making it easier to detect and difficult to scale.
 Hand‑embedding large arrays is inefficient and does not guarantee that the data will remain on the stack.
 For large strings or when compiler optimizations are enabled, the compiler may place the data in other sections instead of stack-if string size is large enough, compiler may place the data in `.rdata` section.
 This approach also makes the code less readable and harder to maintain.

-* **Problem 1.2:** C‑generated shellcode relies on loader‑handled relocations that are not applied in a loaderless execution environment, preventing reliable execution from arbitrary memory.
+* **Problem:** C‑generated shellcode relies on loader‑handled relocations that are not applied in a loaderless execution environment, preventing reliable execution from arbitrary memory.

-* **Solution 1.2:** Preform the relocation manually:
+* **Solution:** Preform the relocation manually:

     At runtime, the shellcode can determine its own position in memory and perform the loader’s work manually.
 In this approach, constants and strings may reside in sections such as `.rdata`, which are then merged into the `.text` section using a linker script.
 During execution, relocation entries are processed explicitly to fix up absolute addresses.